Por Que No: Reception

 In 2005, Willamette Week's Seth Lorinczi disagreed with locals who criticized the original restaurant's high prices, saying, "you get what you pay for, and ¿Por Qué No? delivers the goods and then some.
 And in a neighborhood not known for its Mexican food, it fills a niche."
 Furthermore, he said the "folksy knickknacks and distressed tables fulfill the decorative requirements without veering into pastiche, and the effect is charming".
 Lorinczi complimented chef Mark Saldaña, whose "treatments border on the reverential...
 The effect is akin to watching high-definition television: One recognizes familiar flavors and textures, but they're startlingly detailed and fully realized."
 He ended his review by saying the restaurant's "upscale street food isn't for everyone...
 But I do know great cooking when I taste it, and ¿Por Que No?'s got it in spades."

-Since then, the restaurant has been included in several Willamette Week lists.
-It was runner-up for "Best Mexican Restaurant" in the annual "Readers Poll" in 2007, and has also been included in the newspaper's "Eat Cheap" (2008), "Restaurant Guide" (2013), and "Cheap Eats" (2014) lists.
+The restaurant has been included in several Willamette Week lists.
+It was runner-up in the Best Mexican Restaurant category in the annual readers' poll in 2007.
+It won in the same category as well as the Best Taco category in 2022.
+Por Que No won in both categories in 2024.
+It has also been included in the newspaper's "Eat Cheap" (2008), "Restaurant Guide" (2013), and "Cheap Eats" (2014) lists.

 Fox News Channel included Por Que No at number seven in its 2014 list of the ten best taco stands of the United States.
 One Frommer's reviewer recommend the lime margaritas and said of the Hawthorne location: "It's not huge, and you'll find lines for lunch more often than not, but in good weather it's the perfect spot for sunny sidewalk dining."
 The same reviewer described the taqueria in USA Today as "colorful" and said it "excels in atmosphere and food".
 In 2014, The Oregonian readers voted Por Que No as the Portland metropolitan area's best taqueria "in a landslide".
 The restaurant has also been called "hip", "merrily chaotic", "perpetually hectic", and a "Technicolor shrine" to the restaurants Steelman visited in Mexico.